How the GRAMMY® Got its Name ... From Louisiana

 - In 1959, Louis Prima (Best Performance by a Vocal Group for “That Old Black Magic”) and Van Cliburn (Best Classical Performance for Tchaikovsky’s “Piano Concerto No. 1”) became the first Louisiana artists to win GRAMMY®s at the academy’s inaugural awards ceremony.

-- Three years later in 1962, the “Queen of Gospel” herself – Mahalia Jackson – became the first woman from Louisiana to earn a GRAMMY® for “Everytime I Feel the Spirit.”
+- Three years later in 1961, the “Queen of Gospel” herself – Mahalia Jackson – became the first woman from Louisiana to earn a GRAMMY® for “Everytime I Feel the Spirit.”
+In 1962, she went on to win again in the Best Gospel or Other Religious Recording group with her album "Great Songs of Love and Faith."

 - In 1966, David Houston was the state’s first country artist to score GRAMMY® gold, with four nominations and two wins for “Almost Persuaded.”

-- Louis Armstrong was posthumously awarded GRAMMY®’s Lifetime Achievement Award in 1972 and earned his first induction into the GRAMMY® Hall of Fame in 1974.
-But it wouldn’t be his last; the jazz legend has a whopping 12 works in the Hall of Fame.
+- Louis Armstrong was posthumously awarded GRAMMY®’s Lifetime Achievement Award in 1972 and earned his first induction into the GRAMMY® Hall of Fame in 1975 with the song "West End Blues".
+But it wouldn’t be his last; the jazz legend has a whopping 17 works in the Hall of Fame including "Star Dust", "Hello, Dolly!", "St. Louis Blues", "Heebie Jeebies" and more.

 - Louisiana artists were nominated for Best Ethnic or Traditional Folk Recording every year from 1978 through 1985, when Rockin’ Sidney became the first state musician to claim that GRAMMY® for “My Toot Toot.”